 - Units will park in main parking lot and stay in their vehicles until a staff member comes to check them in.
-Procedures for each camp will be discussed during required leaders meeting. - If youth or adult in the vehicle has symptoms, fever, or have been in known contact with an individual with COVID-19, the vehicle will be sent home. - Face masks will always be required.
+Procedures for each camp will be discussed during required leaders meeting. - It is recommended that households travel together when traveling to camp.
+In the event this does not happen review the CDC guidance to protect yourself when using transportation. - If youth or adult in the vehicle has symptoms, fever, or have been in known contact with an individual with COVID-19, the vehicle will be sent home. - Face masks will always be required even if vaccinated. - Late arrivals will be allowed if communicated with leadership in advance and participant follows the same check in procedures.